Ariana Grande Meets Fans In Small-Town Pennsylvania

 — Ariana Grande Updates (@AGNowNews) March 3, 2019

-Grande’s run of shows, her third major domestic tour, will kick off on March 18 at the Times Union Center in Albany, N.Y, (per her website), before heading to Boston, Buffalo, Washington, Philadelphia, Cleveland, Uncasville, Conn., Montreal, Toronto, Detroit, Chicago, and Columbus, before she plays Coachella in Indio, Calif., on April 14.

 The tour then goes to Milwaukee, St. Paul, Denver, back to Coachella for the second weekend, Salt Lake City, Edmonton, Vancouver, Portland, San Jose, Sacramento, Los Angeles, Las Vegas, Phoenix, San Antonio, Houston, Dallas, Oklahoma City, New Orleans, Tampa, Orlando, Miami, Chicago again, Nashville, Atlanta, Charlotte, Pittsburgh, Brooklyn, and Manhattan.
-The tour then circles back to Washington, Boston, Philadelphia, and Toronto, before going to Indianapolis, Columbus, Milwaukee, St. Louis, St. Paul, Denver and Salt Lake City.
+The tour then circles back to Washington, D.C., Boston, Philadelphia, and Toronto, before going to Indianapolis, Columbus, Milwaukee, St. Louis, St. Paul, Denver, and Salt Lake City.

-Then, in August, Grande heads back to Europe, including a run of shows at O2 Arena in London as well as stops in The Netherlands, France, Belgium, Germany, Austria, Ireland, Poland and the Czech Republic.
+Then, in August, Grande heads back to Europe, including a run of shows at O2 Arena in London, as well as stops in the Netherlands, France, Belgium, Germany, Austria, Ireland, Poland, and the Czech Republic.
 The tour wraps up October 13 in Zurich, Switzerland.

 Grande will also return to Manchester, England, where her concert was attacked in 2017, to headline the city’s Pride festivals in August, per CNN.
 Grande is also planning another event in Manchester, although the city is not listed on her current tour schedule.